ansible/awx/docs/workflow.md

 Workflow job template nodes are listed and created under endpoint `/workflow_job_templates/\d+/workflow_nodes/` to be associated with underlying workflow job template, or directly under endpoint `/workflow_job_template_nodes/`.
 The most important fields of a workflow job template node are `success_nodes`, `failure_nodes`, `always_nodes`, `unified_job_template` and `workflow_job_template`.
 The former three are lists of workflow job template nodes that, in union, forms the set of all its child nodes, in specific, `success_nodes` are triggered when parnent node job succeeds, `failure_nodes` are triggered when parent node job fails, and `always_nodes` are triggered regardless of whether parent job succeeds or fails; The later two reference the job template resource it contains and workflow job template it belongs to.

-Apart from the core fields, workflow job template nodes have optional fields `credential`, `inventory` and `char_prompts`.
+Apart from the core fields, workflow job template nodes have optional fields `credential`, `inventory`, `job_type`, `job_tags`, `skip_tags` and `limit`.
 These fields will be passed on to corresponding fields of underlying jobs if those fields are set prompted at runtime.

 When a workflow job template is launched a workflow job is created.
 A workflow job node is create for each WFJT node and all fields from the WFJT node are copied.
-Note that workflow job nodes contain all fields that a workflow job template node contains plus an additional `job` field, which is a reference to the to-be-spawned job resource.
+Note that workflow job nodes contain all fields that a workflow job template node contains plus two additional fields: `job` and `ancestor_artifacts`. `job` is a reference to the to-be-spawned job resource, whereas `ancestor_artifacts` is a read-only JSON field that capture `artifacts` field of containing spawned job and combine it with parent node's `ancestor_artifacts`.

 ### Tree-Graph Formation and Restrictions
 The tree-graph structure of a workflow is enforced by associating workflow job template nodes via endpoints `/workflow_job_template_nodes/\d+/*_nodes/`, where `*` has options `success`, `failure` and `always`.
 However there are restrictions that must be enforced when setting up new connections.
 Here are the three restrictions that will raise validation error when break: